mooncakeSG/HelpDesk2.0/README.md

-# IT Helpdesk Simulation
+# 🎫 IT Helpdesk 2.0 - Complete Solution

-A simple IT helpdesk simulation project with Flask backend and SQLite storage.
-Users submit tickets, agents troubleshoot, add notes, mark resolved, and export PDF/CSV.
-Designed for a team of five to share tickets.
+A modern, full-featured IT Helpdesk system built with Flask, SQLiteCloud, and email notifications.
+Perfect for small to medium teams with enterprise-grade features.

 ## Features